 Hazardous Products Act (Canada) (summary)

-Note: The federal Hazardous Products Act and the pursuant Controlled Products Regulation, which apply to suppliers, define which materials (i.e., controlled products) are included in the Workplace Hazardous Materials Information System (WHMIS) and what information suppliers must provide to employers for controlled products used in the workplace.
+The federal Hazardous Products Act and the pursuant Hazardous Products Regulations, which apply to suppliers, define which materials (i.e., hazardous products) are included in the Workplace Hazardous Materials Information System (WHMIS) and set out what information suppliers must provide to employers for controlled products used in the workplace.

-The following are summaries of key sections of the Hazardous Products Act.
+Summaries of key sections of the Hazardous Products Act

 Sales and import requirements apply (summary)

 Suppliers selling or importing a controlled product for use in a workplace in Canada must:

 - Provide a safety data sheet (SDS) for the controlled product

 - Ensure that the controlled product or its container is labelled with all required information and hazard symbols (pictograms)

 An SDS is a technical bulletin that provides detailed hazard and precautionary information.